luapower/luapower-all/ringbuffer.md

   * elements can be added or removed one by one or in bulk.
   * data can only be added to the tail and removed from the head (FIFO).
   * the buffer is fixed-size and can grow on request.
-  * can work with an internally allocated byffer, an external buffer, or can be used as an abstract interface over an external API.
+  * can work with an internally allocated buffer, an external buffer, or can be used as an abstract interface over an external API.

 ## API